SkelXton/VHS-Redirector-Scripts/README.md

 **Requirements for VHS Server Coordinator GUI:**
 -------------------------------
-The GUI was built on python 3.10.10, using the tkinter 8.6.12 and pillow 9.5.0 packages.
+The GUI was built on python 3.10.10, using the tkinter 8.6.12 and pillow 9.5.0 packages, and compiled into an executable using PyInstaller.